Analysis | Why Kazakhstan Protests Reverberate Beyond the Region

 1. Are the protests just about fuel prices?

 Tokayev fired the government and agreed to lower fuel prices as he sought to appease the protesters initially by pledging to consider “all legal requests and demands” in a television address.
 He also took over from Nazarbayev as head of Kazakhstan’s security council and replaced officials seen as loyal to the former president.
 As the protests intensified, Tokayev quickly changed tack, blaming the unrest on unspecified outside “conspirators” and appealing to the Russian-led Collective Security Treaty Organization to send military forces to help him put down the protests in what he called an “anti-terrorist operation.”
-Russia and other former Soviet states in the CSTO said they were assisting with “peacekeeping forces.”
+Russian paratroopers joined operations to retake Almaty’s airport, according to the Defense Ministry in Moscow, which said 75 aircraft flew its forces to Kazakhstan after Tokayev appealed for aid.
+Russia placed an officer who led military operations in Syria and Ukraine in charge of the deployment in Kazakhstan by CSTO troops.

 The country is the world’s biggest uranium miner, producing more than 40% of the radioactive metal.
-Uranium prices jumped on the unrest, surging almost 8% to $45.25 a pound on Jan.
-5, according to UxC data.
-The turmoil could lead to more reliance on suppliers outside Kazakhstan, boosting shares of uranium companies in North America and Australia.
-While uranium prices were rising on potential supply disruptions, there isn’t an immediate shortage and Kazakhstan’s Kazatomprom said Jan.
-6 that all delivery deadlines are being met.
+Prices for uranium surged, though Kazakhstan’s top miner, Kazatomprom, said it would meet all delivery deadlines.
+The Sprott Physical Uranium Trust, a proxy for prices of the radioactive metal, rose as much as 2% on Jan.
+7, and was on course for its best week since mid-October.
 Unlike facilities that run on oil or natural gas, nuclear power plants can continue operating if shipments are delayed, as many have built up stockpiles.
 At least some mining operations were continuing as well.
-Kazakhstan also accounts for about 2% of global crude production and any disruption to its oil industry could be significant if it lasted.
+Kazakhstan also accounts for about 2% of global crude production, but there was no sign of disruption to oil output, the country’s biggest export.

 Kazakhstan is strategically positioned between its former Soviet master, Russia, and its giant neighbor, China, which are both vying for dominance in energy- and mineral-rich central Asia.
 Until now, it’s been an island of stability and relative openness to foreign investors in central Asia since the Soviet collapse.
 A descent into chaos could have a ripple effect across the region, where leaders are already concerned about the potential risk from Islamist militants in nearby Afghanistan following the Taliban’s takeover.
+Russian President Vladimir Putin spoke numerous times by phone with Tokayev on Thursday and Friday about the situation in Kazakhstan and joint efforts to restore order there, Kremlin spokesman Dmitry Peskov said, the Interfax news service reported.
 Russia’s military assistance to Kazakhstan follows its backing for another beleaguered neighbor, Belarusian President Alexander Lukashenko, after a disputed election in 2020.
 It offered him loans, energy supplies and, if needed, police support.

 He took a big gamble in asking Russia and other members of its military alliance for help, risking accusations of weakening Kazakhstan’s sovereignty to retain power and allowing foreign forces to suppress his own citizens.
 Tokayev came to office promising to allow greater political freedom and to crack down on corruption, but those hopes have largely been disappointed so far.
 The danger for him is that he emerges from the crisis dependent on Russian support to retain power over an increasingly angry and resentful population.